Nikkio083/CursedMinecraft/README.md

 ## 📢 Stay Updated

 More cursed features are on the way, so stay tuned!
-Watch this repo for updates, or follow me on Twitter for sneak peeks of what’s coming next.
+Watch this repo for updates, or follow me on Github for sneak peeks of what’s coming next.

 ## 💬 Contact